You are viewing United States

 Overall, the improved management of water quality was associated with substantial cost savings for the dairy farm: $452,362 over a year compared to using untreated water.1 This figure doesn’t even account for the possible reduction in the labor.

-Can You Afford to Ignore Your Water Quality?
+Can You Afford to Overlook Water Quality?

 “I think this must be repeated over and over again: Water is the number one most important nutrient for dairy cows… and for life in general,” concluded Neto.